Surface Feeding Ducks

 All records between September and April except one long staying bird at Inchydoney from 28th June 2002 until 7th Janury 2003.

-Distribution: Breeds mainly in northwest and central North America and winters in southern North America, the Carribbean and Central America.
+Global Distribution: Breeds mainly in northwest and central North America and winters in southern North America, the Caribbean and Central America.
 (Cornell Lab of Ornithology)

-Scarce winter visitor away from the east Cork strongholds, where common.
+Scarce and declining winter visitor away from the east Cork strongholds, where most common.
 Rare in summer.
 Has been known to breed.

 Common winter visitor throughout the area, scarce in summer.
-Rare breeder.
+Rare breeding Species.

 Analysis of these records show the following: